nfoj/rust/book/00-introduction.md

     / : division
     % : remainder of division (modulus)

+  - Assignment Operators:
+    =  : simple assignment
+    += : addition and assignment
+    -= : subtraction and assignment
+    *= : multiplication and assignment
+    /= : division and assignment
+    %= : remainder and assignment

   - Operator Precedence:
     () : parentheses
     *, /, % : multiplication, division, and modulus